Last updated on February 28th, 2023 at 05:54 pm

 2. Provide social proof

-The mental heuristic known as social proof is prevalent in marketing and for good reason.
+The mental heuristic known as social proof is popular in marketing for a reason.

-For example, in the world of sales this would be a customer success story or testimonial.
+For example, in the sales world, this would be a customer success story or testimonial.
 Buyers are more likely to gravitate toward a product with good reviews or a business with many customers.

 When it comes to cold email, the first touch should ideally focus on the prospect, at least in the first few lines.
 That said, you’ll need to build some credibility eventually.

-To do this, mention some companies you’re already working with that are relevant to the prospect; either a competitor or a logo with strong brand value.
+To do this, mention some companies you’re already working with that are relevant to the prospect.
+Either a competitor or a logo with strong brand value will do.

 However, nothing provides better social proof for your product than an internal champion.
 This is the final part of the sales qualification MEDDIC, where someone within your target company creates your reputation for you.